yrmvgh/crawl/crawl-ref/docs/crawl_manual.rst

   the magic of earth and death, eventually gaining some resistance to the dark powers of necromancy.

-Deep Elves
-   This is an Elven species who long ago fled the overworld to live in darkness underground.
-There, they developed their mental powers, evolving a natural gift for all forms of magic (including necromancy and earth magic), and adapted physically to their new environment, becoming shorter, weaker, and losing all colouration.
-They are poor at melee combat, but excellent at fighting from a distance.

 Felids
   Felids are a breed of cats that have been granted sentience.
 Originally they were witches' familiars that were magically augmented to provide help for